RichardFreedman/Encoding_Music/01_Tutorials/12_VS_Code_JupyterHub.md

 ![Alt text](images/vs_jupyterhub5.png)

 When prompted, enter your username and password for the Encoding Music server.
-You can then select the Encoding Music kernel, called "Python 3 (ipykernel).
+You can then select the Encoding Music kernel, called "Python 3 (ipykernel)".